noormohammed/vectorai-fs-project/frontend/README.md

 Click on the cards to see their images being displayed as an overlay in the middle of the page.

+Drag and drop feature to reorder the cards has been added and its working.

 ## To-Do

-- Drag and drop feature to reorder the cards.
 - Call the REST API to save the cards and show last saved time when any changes are made to the order.
   (Will complete this once the Back End is ready)